 Prerequisite: ENGR 2200.
 Definition and analysis of strain and stress, applications to axially loaded elements, torsion of circular shafts and bending of beams, introduction to simple plasticity and column stability.

 ENGR 3320.
 Circuit Analysis.
 3 Hours.

 ENGR 4310.
 Thermodynamics.
 3 Hours.

 Also offered as PHYS 4310.
-Prerequisites: PHYS 2211, PHYS 2212, MATH 2263, or consent of the instructor.
+Prerequisites: PHYS 2212K with a grade of "C" or better.
+Pre- or Co-requisite: MATH 2263.
 Basic principles of classical thermodynamics, which includes open and closed systems for both steady and transient processes.

 ENGR 4800.
 Engineering Internship.
 3-9 Hours.

 Prerequisite: MATH 2261, Co-requisite: PHYS 2211K, a minimum GPA of 2.5, and permission of the internship coordinator.
 Graded "Satisfactory" or "Unsatisfactory".
 Active participation in supervised research or applied engineering project.
 Credit hours are determined by the engineering internship coordinator and are based on the project.
 A daily log of activities, a report on work done and experience gained or a research paper related to the project performed are required.

 ENGR 4950.
 Directed Study in Engineering.
 1-3 Hours.